hyperledger/iroha-2-docs/src/guide/advanced/isi.md

-In the chapter on blockchain objects, we provide you with [a summary](../objects/instructions.md) of Iroha Special Instructions: which objects each instruction can be called for, and what are the instructions available for each object.
+In the chapter on blockchain objects, we provide you with [a summary](../objects/instructions.md) of Iroha Special Instructions: what objects each instruction can be called for, and what are the instructions available for each object.

-Here we present you with the overview of each instruction.
+Here we present you with an overview of each instruction.

 | Instruction                                              | Descriptions                                      |
 | -------------------------------------------------------- | ------------------------------------------------- |